About This Series

 To achieve their vision, advocates of broadband “revolution” must do everything they can to impugn the current system, which is working well, to make it look like it is really failing.
 This is the context for most of the claims, arguments, and attacks populists have been leveling against the U.S. broadband system.

-- Doug Brake and Alexandra Bruer, “Is It a National Imperative to Achieve Ultra-Fast Download Speeds?”
-(ITIF, November 2020).
+“Is It a National Imperative to Achieve Ultra-Fast Download Speeds?”
+ITIF briefing, November 2020.